JAlcocerT/JAlcocerT/content/blog/py-stonks.md

 **Tl;DR**

-Creating a py_stocks v2.0.
+Creating a py_stocks v2.0, or a py_stonks v1.0

-Got working streamlit + PB auth.
+Got working streamlit + PB auth as per [these scripts 🐍](https://github.com/JAlcocerT/py-stonks/tree/main/hardcoded-auth-streamlit).

 Also a cool FastAPi + Firebase Auth (that works on desktops and *not really on phones*)

 And a comparison of Flask Plotly vs FastAPi with ChartJS